 How to Create an Exclusive Workspace at Home

 1. It's good for the psyche.
-If you think about it, when you work where you play, you don't get much accomplished.
+If you think about it, you don't get much accomplished when you work where you play.
 It's difficult to break out of that relaxed mode and shift gears.
-If you draw a boundary by having a distinct space for work, then it makes it easier to get to down to business.
-You are less likely to be distracted by the television or the dirty dishes if you are in a completely separate room or different area of the house.
-Unless you're injured and need to sit on the couch, head for your zoned off workspace.
+If you draw a boundary by having a distinct space for work, it is easier to get down to business.
+You are less likely to be distracted by the television or the dirty dishes if you are in a completely different area of the house.
+Unless you're injured and need to sit on the couch, head for your zoned-off workspace.

-2. It's tax deductible.
+2. It's tax-deductible.
 Who doesn't want to shave off some of their taxes?
 I certainly do.
 Even if you don't have an extra room, the area you consider to be your office space qualifies.
-It doesn't matter if the space is only a 5x5 section.
+It doesn't matter if it's only a 5x5 section.
 It is still considered eligible to be written off in your taxes IF the area is used solely for business.
-This also includes purchases such as a computer, printer, other office supplies, some of your electric bill, phone bill and etc. You get the idea.
+This also includes purchases such as a computer, printer, other office supplies, some of your electric bill, phone bill, etc. You get the idea.
 You can find more information under IRS Publication 587, which you can find here: Business Use of Your Home, 2016 Publication 587 - Internal Revenue Service

 Side note: It's imperative to keep your records organized.
 When it comes time to file your taxes, your life becomes much easier because you're not stressed out trying to find everything.
-I recall a former client of mine who had an extremely bad habit of tossing their receipts into multiple bags.
+I recall a former client who had a terrible habit of tossing their receipts into multiple bags.
 Then, when it came time to claim expenses, guess who had to organize every single stinking receipt??
 Yeah, it was me.
-It was sort of a disaster, to be honest.
+It was a disaster, to be honest.
 Don't be THAT person.
 If you don't feel like you can keep everything organized, hire someone to help you with your files and receipts.

 4. Office Supplies.
 Make sure you have everything you need to be productive.
 Don't forget a filing cabinet or container to keep your paperwork in order!
 I recommend making a list, then going through it to ensure you have everything you need.
 This way, you can set up your exclusive workspace and get down to business as soon as possible.

 5. Your space.
-The size is determined by the size of your home.
-Pick a room or single spot away from distractions such as the television, kids, pets, etc. If you have an additional room that can be made into an office, you will be able to have privacy and shut the door to muffle any sounds.
+The size of your home determines the size of your workspace.
+Pick a room or single spot away from distractions such as the television, kids, pets, etc. If you have an additional room that could serve as an office, you will have privacy and shut the door to muffle any sounds.